Jace-Tjan/TextGame/README.md

 ## Setup
 To run this project, install it:
-Download the .java file and put it somewhere that can be run with Java Swing libraries. go to changestorytext() and change the file to the location you deposit the .xml to.
+Download the .java file and put it somewhere that can be run with Java Swing libraries.
+Go to changestorytext() and change the file to the location you deposit the .xml to.